victrme/Bonjourr/docs/HOMELAB_ADDON.md

 ```

 Only use `*` for a sanitized, read-only health summary that contains no secrets.
 The client always sends requests with credentials omitted, disables HTTP caching, sends no referrer, and applies a short timeout.

+After changing the manifest permission, rebuild the extension and reload it from the browser's extensions page.
+Do not broaden the permission to all HTTP or HTTPS sites.

 Keep detailed logs, service credentials, container controls, raw update data, and restart actions in Homepage, WUD, or the watchdog.
 The glance endpoint should expose only the minimum state needed for the new tab summary.